 - Redirection by John Godley: redirect a URL to a different URL.
-This lets you fix broken links into your site, or put URLs into your MS for pages that don’t yet exist (e.g. the Goodreads page for that book).
+This lets you fix broken links into your site, or put URLs into your MS for pages that don’t yet exist when the book is published (e.g. the Goodreads page for that book).

 - Google Maps WordPress Store Locator by Viadat Creations: creates a distance-searchable map of locations (e.g. of stores that carry your work)

 - Categories to Tags Converter by wordpress.org: If you’ve got a lot of categories, you’re using categories wrong.
 Most of them should probably be tags instead.
 This makes it easy to switch them over without having to manually edit posts.

 - Widget Shortcode by Hassan Derakhshandeh: Insert a widget anywhere, for instance in the content of a page.
 For this to work, the widget must exist in a widget area.
 The plugin adds an otherwise unused widget area, which doesn’t display anywhere, so that you have a place to put them.